In this article

-If you work you must not earn more than the ‘earnings limit’ of £128 per week.
+If you work, you must not earn more than the ‘earnings limit’ of £132 per week.

-In calculating your earnings, you can make certain deductions from your gross wages.
-This not only includes any tax and national insurance you pay but also:
+In calculating your earnings for Carer’s Allowance purposes, certain deductions can be made from your gross wages.
+This not only includes any tax and national insurance you pay, but also:

-If your earnings vary they should be averaged out, although the period used is at the discretion of the DWP.
+If your earnings vary over time, they should be averaged out, although the period used is at the discretion of the Department for Work and Pensions (DWP).
 If there is no recognisable cycle of earnings that repeats itself, guidance suggests that they should average your earnings over five weeks or any other period that they think gives a more accurate figure.

 If you get Universal Credit, and your earnings are too high to get Carer’s Allowance, you should still qualify for an extra Universal Credit payment called the carer addition.